Property

 A PSML property lets you define a field within your document by associating one or multiple values with a name.
 You can use different types of values including text, dates, values from a list, or rich text.

-Since properties are indexed in your document, they are automatically available as search fields.
-So you can use them to narrow down your search or display their value in the search results.
-Some properties can be edited directly from the search results.
+Properties are indexed in your document, making them automatically available as search fields.
+You can use them to narrow down your search or display their values in search results.
+Some properties can be edited directly from search results.

 PSML properties are useful to: